 10. Spaniards have festivals that last for days

-Spaniards are well known for some of the larger festivals and their love of dance, music and celebration.
+Festivals are an integral fact about Spain’s culture.
+Spaniards are well known for some of the larger festivals and their love of dance, music, and celebration.
 These are known to the locals as “fiestas”.

 Another famous festival is the Carnival which happens about 40 days before Easter.
-The celebration and parade is the largest in the city of Cadiz and also involves music, dancing and general revelry.
+The celebration and parade are the largest in the city of Cadiz and also involve music, dancing, and general revelry.

 11. Flamenco music was born in Spain

-One of the most important facts on Spanish culture is that it is the birthplace of Flamenco music.
-In fact, to most foreigners Flamenco is synonymous with the spirit of the country.
+One of the most unique and amazing facts about Spanish culture is that it is the birthplace of Flamenco music.
+In fact, to most foreigners, Flamenco is synonymous with the spirit of the country.